Świętopełk II, Duke of Pomerania: Names

 The duke is known under many spellings (Swantepolk, Swantipolk, Svatopluk, Swietopelk, Swatopolk, Sviatopolk, Światopełek, Świętopełk, Swiãtopôłk), of which Domin(us) Zwantepolc(us) D(ux) Danceke and Svantopelc Ducis Pomeranie were used on seals.

 Biography

 Swietopelk was the son of the Pomeranian duke Mestwin I and his wife Swinisława.
-His father had ruled over Eastern Pomerania (or Pomerelia) since about 1205 by appointment of the Polish high duke Władysław III Spindleshanks.
-In 1216 or 1217 his son Swietopelk was made a steward over Pomerelia by High Duke Leszek I the White of Kraków.
+His father had ruled over Eastern Pomerania (or Pomerania) since about 1205 by appointment of the Polish high duke Władysław III Spindleshanks.
+In 1216 or 1217, his son Świętopełk was made a steward over Pomerelia by High Duke Leszek I the White of Kraków.
 He was responsible for the Gdańsk territory, the largest of the four portions of Pomerelia.
 In 1218, Swietopelk took advantage of a revolt of local knights against Danish rule to occupy the Lands of Schlawe and Stolp.
-After his brother Warcislaw died without heirs, Swietopelk took over his Lubiszewo Tczewskie.
+After his brother Warcislaw died without heirs, Świętopełk took over his Lubiszewo Tczewskie.

-Upon their father's death, Swietopelk's brothers Sambor and Racibor were still young, so he acted as their guardian.
-As they came of age, the brothers received their share of inheritance: Sambor received Lubiszewo Tczewskie and Racibor received Białogard.
+Upon their father's death, Świętopełk's brothers Sambor and Ratibor were still young, so he acted as their guardian.
+As they came of age, the brothers received their share of inheritance: Sambor received Lubiszewo Tczewskie and Ratibor received Białogarda.